Hepatitis B vaccination is routinely available as part of the NHS vaccination schedule.

 Babies born to mothers with hepatitis B infection will be given 6 doses of hepatitis B-containing vaccine to ensure long-lasting protection.

-If you're a healthcare worker or you have kidney failure, you'll have a follow-up appointment to see if you've responded to the vaccine.
+If you're a healthcare worker or you have kidney failure, you'll have a follow-up appointment to see if you have responded to the vaccine.

-If you've been vaccinated by your employer's occupational health service you can request a blood test to see if you've responded to the vaccine.
+If you have been vaccinated by your employer's occupational health service, you can request a blood test to see if you have responded to the vaccine.

 Emergency hepatitis B vaccination

-If you've been exposed to the hepatitis B virus and have not been vaccinated before, you should get immediate medical advice, as you may benefit from the hepatitis B vaccine.
+If you have been exposed to the hepatitis B virus and have not been vaccinated before, you should get immediate medical advice, as you may benefit from having the hepatitis B vaccine.

 In some situations, you may also need to have an injection of antibodies, called specific hepatitis B immunoglobulin (HBIG), along with the hepatitis B vaccine.